-- employees of all Group companies may report any illegal conduct, suspected violations of the Code of Conduct, Procedures, laws, rules or regulations, to the Supervisory Board (SB); - there are two channels for submitting a report, even anonymously; in particular, employees can send the report (i) to a dedicated e-mail address at odv@ibvogt.com, (ii) by paper mail, to the address of the Company, Viale Amedeo Duca D'Aosta no. 76, Bolzano (BZ), indicating "Supervisory Board" as the addressee and specifying that the correspondence is "confidential"; - the report be handled in a private and confidential manner and may also be anonymous; - the report be accompanied, if possible, by documentary evidence useful to support the fact(s) reported; - once the report has been received, the SB examines it, assessing its significance and completeness; it may also request clarifications from the whistleblower, if necessary (if the latter has disclosed his identity);
+- employees of all Group companies may report any illegal conduct, suspected violations of the Code of Conduct, Procedures, laws, rules or regulations, to the Supervisory Board (SB); - there are two channels for submitting a report, even anonymously; in particular, employees can send the report (i) to a dedicated e-mail address at odv@ibvogt.com (ii) by paper mail, to the address of the Company, Viale Amedeo Duca D'Aosta no. 76, Bolzano (BZ), indicating "Supervisory Board" as the addressee and specifying that the correspondence is "confidential"; - the report be handled in a private and confidential manner and may also be anonymous; - the report be accompanied, if possible, by documentary evidence useful to support the fact(s) reported;

-- the SB can carry out investigations to determine the truthfulness of what is stated in the report and request all the necessary documentation from the competent Functions; - the assessment of the SB be carried out within a reasonable time and in any case within 45 days; - in the event that the report concerns particularly serious facts, such as to require prompt action, even of a precautionary nature, the SB will immediately inform the Managing Director for the adoption of contingency measures.
-The Managing Director will then inform the Board of Directors, the Board of Statutory Auditors and the SB of the measures taken at the first available opportunity; - in the event that, at the end of the preliminary investigation, the SB deems the report to be unfounded, the procedure be closed; - if, on the other hand, the SB considers the report to be well-founded, it immediately notifies the Chairman of the Board of Directors and the Board of Statutory Auditors and sends them the report together with all the relevant documentation, so that they can carry out the necessary evaluations and adopt the necessary measures; - any act or behaviour which is retaliatory or discriminatory, whether direct or indirect, towards the whistleblower for reasons connected, directly or indirectly, to the report is strictly prohibited.
-The adoption of discriminatory measures can be reported to the SB or to the National Labour Inspectorate (pursuant to Article 6, paragraph 2-ter, of the Decree); - retaliatory dismissals and other discriminatory or retaliatory measures including changes in duties taken against the whistleblower as a direct or indirect consequence of the report be null and void; - any violation of the confidentiality of the whistleblower shall be assessed by the Board of Directors, which shall apply the sanctions provided for in the Model in relation to the seriousness of the facts;
+- once the report has been received, the SB examines it, assessing its significance and completeness; it may also request clarifications from the whistleblower, if necessary (if the latter has disclosed his identity); - the SB can carry out investigations to determine the truthfulness of what is stated in the report and request all the necessary documentation from the competent Functions; - the assessment of the SB be carried out within a reasonable time and in any case within 45 days; - in the event that the report concerns particularly serious facts, such as to require prompt action, even of a precautionary nature, the SB will immediately inform the Sole Director for the adoption of contingency measures.
+The Sole Director will then inform the SB of the measures taken at the first available opportunity; - in the event that, at the end of the preliminary investigation, the SB deems the report to be unfounded, the procedure be closed; - if, on the other hand, the SB considers the report to be well-founded, it immediately notifies the Sole Director and sends it the report together with all the relevant documentation, so that it can carry out the necessary evaluations and adopt the necessary measures; - any act or behaviour which is retaliatory or discriminatory, whether direct or indirect, towards the whistleblower for reasons connected, directly or indirectly, to the report is strictly prohibited.
+The adoption of discriminatory measures can be reported to the SB or to the National Labour Inspectorate (pursuant to Article 6, paragraph 2-ter, of the Decree); - retaliatory dismissals and other discriminatory or retaliatory measures including changes in duties taken against the whistleblower as a direct or indirect consequence of the report be null and void;

-- all paper and computer documentation relating to the report and any investigation carried out by the SB be stored in such a way as to ensure the confidentiality of the whistleblower; - the SB prepares a six-monthly report for the Board of Directors on the reports received (without indicating the identity of the whistleblowers).
+- any violation of the confidentiality of the whistleblower shall be assessed by the Sole Director, which shall apply the sanctions provided for in the Model in relation to the seriousness of the facts; - all paper and computer documentation relating to the report and any investigation carried out by the SB be stored in such a way as to ensure the confidentiality of the whistleblower; - the SB prepares a six-monthly report for the Sole Director on the reports received (without indicating the identity of the whistleblowers).